 - Can’t turn off the automatic brake

-- Orange Brake Light ON when starting the car.
+- Orange Brake Light is ON when starting the car.

-- Manual release of parking brake not working.
+- Manual release of the parking brake not working.

 These symptoms can affect many BMW models equipped with electronic parking brakes.
 Including 5-series, 7-series, Z4, X5, i3; chassis such as E70, E65, F10, E66.